 There are three main ways to find the claims you are looking for:

-The search is the simplest way to look for leases.
+The search is the simplest way to look for coal leases.
 Every page has a search field in the upper right corner of the page.

 Visitors can also find leases by clicking through a series of groupings to narrow down your options, or browsing.
 On The Coal Fields™ you can browse by several groupings: lease location or the lease's administrative office.